-Criminal History Records · Obtaining a State Criminal History (Background Check)
+Crime & Safety · Request a State Criminal History Record (Background Check)

-Conviction CHRI is defined in the Revised Code of Washington (RCW) 10.97.030, and it relates to an incident that has led to a conviction or other disposition adverse to the subject.
-In addition to the conviction CHRI, non-criminal justice requestors (the public) may receive a record showing pending arrest offenses under one year old without a disposition, and if the subject is a registered sex/kidnapping offender.
+Conviction criminal history record information (CHRI) as defined in the Revised Code of Washington (RCW) 10.97.030, relates to an incident that has led to a conviction or other disposition adverse to the subject.
+In addition to the conviction CHRI, non-criminal justice requestors (the public) may receive pending arrest offenses under one year old without a disposition, and sex/kidnapping offender registration (SOR) information.

 Depending on the purpose, the Identification and Criminal History Section responds to public inquiries under two different statutes.

-Under the Criminal Records Privacy Act, conviction CHRI may be made public to anyone without restriction and without the consent of the subject of the record.
-The requestor must submit either a Request for Conviction Criminal History Record (using Form 3000-240-569 or WATCH) or a full set of the subject's fingerprints.
+Under the Criminal Records Privacy Act, conviction criminal history record information (CHRI) may be made public to anyone without restriction and without the consent of the subject of the record.
+The requestor must either:

-Instructions for Completing Request for Conviction Criminal History Record Form (3000-240-569)
+Instructions for completing a Request for Conviction Criminal History Record PDF form (3000-240-569):

 Secondary dissemination of the CHRI is prohibited, unless in compliance with RCW 10.97.050.